seblum/pyactcv/README.md

 ## Files

-- **actcv.py** - Contains the interface of ACT-CV and methods to load a user data set into the visicon of ACT-R.
+- **actcv.py** - Contains the class ActCV and methods to create the interface to load user data set into the visicon of ACT-R.

-- **actr.py** - Contains the dispatcher of ACT-R version 7.12., which is necessary to form a connection between python and ACT-R.
+- **actr.py** - Contains the dispatcher of ACT-R version 7.12., which is necessary to form a connection between python and ACT-R (see http://act-r.psy.cmu.edu/).

 ## TODO
 Possible additional feature to add:

 - [ ] Add more dynamic read in for data
+- [ ] Add selection of what to load ("visual", "audio")
 - [ ] Add debugging support